cabralchege/Payroll-Automator/README.md

 The project is designed to eliminate manual errors, save processing time, and ensure regulatory compliance for SMEs, accounting firms, and HR departments.
 ### Goal
-The main goal of this project is to:
-1. Obtain the titles and prices of at least 10 books.
-2. Convert book prices from foreign currency (GBP) into a local currency (KES) for easier analysis.
-3. Store the results in a JSON file.

 ## Features